·StorageOwnerAdvisor Team

 Step 5: Hold the Sale

-The sale must be conducted in a "commercially reasonable manner."
-That phrase appears in most state lien statutes and means, in plain language: you have to actually try to get a fair price.
-Selling a unit to your cousin for $5 because you didn't feel like running an auction is not commercially reasonable.
+The sale has to be conducted in a "commercially reasonable manner."
+That phrase shows up in most state lien statutes.
+In plain language, you actually have to try to get a fair price.
+Selling a unit to your cousin for $5 because you didn't feel like running a real auction is not commercially reasonable.

 4. Online Auctions vs. In-Person Auctions

-Twenty years ago, every storage auction looked roughly the same: a small group of regulars showed up at the facility, the manager cut the lock, and bidders peered into the unit for two minutes before placing bids.
-Today, the vast majority of self-storage auctions are conducted online.
+Twenty years ago, every storage auction looked roughly the same.
+A small group of regulars showed up at the facility.
+The manager cut the lock.
+Bidders peered into the unit for two minutes and placed their bids.
+Today, the vast majority of self-storage auctions happen online.

 Online Auction Platforms